fstau/go-pop3-harvest/README.md

 # go-pop3-harvest
 Small golang based commandline app to get all emails from a simple pop3 server.
+This is just a little tool I created for a specific use case with no intention of being super stable.

 ## Usage
 ```sh